Skip to main content

 The Migration Strategy

 The migration wasn’t just a lift-and-shift.
-37signals developed new tooling and approaches:
+37signals developed new tooling along the way: Kamal (their new open-source deployment tool), custom full disk encryption, automated zero-touch server provisioning, and multi-site backup replication.

 The Technical Deep Dive: How They Actually Did It